WadeBarnes/indy-node/docs/source/NewNetwork/NewNetwork.md

    Generate Stewards DIDs as described in [Creating DID](./CreateDID.md).

    To create the Validator Node keys you have to have indy-node installed.
-   An installation process is described [here](./installation-and-configuration.md) Just run `init_indy_node <ALIAS> <node ip> <node port> <client ip> <client port>`.
+   An installation process is described [here](../installation-and-configuration.md) Just run `init_indy_node <ALIAS> <node ip> <node port> <client ip> <client port>`.

    > WARNING!!!
 The seed that will be printed can be used to recreate the keys, so you have to store it safely!

    Create and give Genesis Stewards access to a spreadsheet like [this one](https://docs.google.com/spreadsheets/d/1LDduIeZp7pansd9deXeVSqGgdf0VdAHNMc7xYli3QAY/edit#gid=0) and have them fill out their own row with the DID and Validator Node information.
+Note the 2 sheets in the linked spreadsheet.
+Both will be used in the next step.

 ### Create and Distribute genesis transaction file
    Use the following [script](https://github.com/sovrin-foundation/steward-tools/tree/master/create_genesis) with the 2 spreadsheets as input to create the genesis transaction file.
+   If no spreadsheats are provided and the script is executed with the `-h` parameter, it will print out what csv files are needed.

 ### Schedule a meeting to instantiate the new network